hybridcattt/hybridcattt.com/_posts/2021-10-19-debugging-on-latest-ios-with-older-xcode.md

 #endif
 {% endsplash %}

 This piece of code can be placed anywhere in the source.
-The `#error` directive is skipped when the source code is compiled with the Swift compiler of any version lower than 5.5, which corresponds to Xcode 12.5 or older.
+The `#error` directive is skipped when the source code is compiled with a Swift compiler of any version lower than 5.5, which corresponds to Xcode 12.5 or older.
 This way, it's not even technically possible to accidentally build on Xcode 13.

 ## Without Xcode 13 installed